Business improvement district: United States

 By 1996 there were over 1,000 BIDs in the United States.
 New York City has 76 BIDs, the most of any city; in NYC, BIDs invest $159 million annually in neighborhoods throughout the five boroughs.
 BIDs exist in almost every one of the top 50 largest cities in the United States, including Los Angeles, Chicago, Houston, Philadelphia, Atlanta, San Francisco, Seattle, and Washington, DC.
 Minneapolis and Boston have been the last of the top 20 largest regions to adopt a business improvement district.
-The State of Wisconsin has adopted the most for smaller towns, with about 90 in the state, 25 of those being in Milwaukee and the rest throughout the state.
+BIDs also exist in smaller communities within the United States.
+For instance, nearly 90 BIDs exist in Wisconsin, almost half of which are located within communities of fewer than 20,000 residents.

 Canada

-In Canada, Toronto has 81 BIAs within its city limit.
-Montreal – where BIAs are called Sociétés de Développement Commerciale (SDC) – has 17.
-The City of Winnipeg has 16 "Business Improvement Zones," the first of which were formed in 1987, with the amendment of The City of Winnipeg Act.
-In the province of Alberta, they are termed "business revitalization zones".
-There are nine zones in the city of Calgary and 10 in Edmonton.
-Regina, Saskatchewan has two Business Improvement Districts: Regina Downtown (BID) and The Warehouse District.
-Saskatoon, Saskatchewan has 4 Business Improvement Districts: The Broadway BID, The Downtown Partnership, The Sutherland BID and The Riversdale BID.
-Some work has been made on creating a 5th BID in Saskatoon for the area of 33rd Street.
-It is estimated that there are over 400 BIDs in Canada but no count has been made.
-There are 8 business improvement districts in the Halifax Regional Municipality.
-Halifax Regional Municipality has passed by laws in 2012 regarding the formation and conduct of these BIDs.
+It is estimated that there are more than 500 BIDs in Canada, including more than 270 in the province of Ontario.
+Toronto has 83 BIAs within its city limits.
+Montreal – where BIAs are called Sociétés de développement commercial – has more than 25.
+Winnipeg has 16 "Business Improvement Zones," the first of which were formed in 1987, with the amendment of The City of Winnipeg Act.
+In the province of Alberta, there are 15 BIAs in Calgary and 13 BIAs in Edmonton.
+In the province of Saskatchewan, there are two BIDs in Regina and five BIDs in Saskatoon.
+There are nine Business Improvement Districts in the Halifax Regional Municipality.

-The 8 BIDS are: Downtown Halifax Business Commission, Downtown Dartmouth Business Commission, Spring Garden Area Business Association, North End Business Association, Quinpool Road Mainstreet District Association.
-Sackville Business Association, Spryfield Business Association, Main Street Dartmouth Business Association.

 BIDs have also become a powerful lobby group, lobbying government for improvements such as new sidewalks, trees, park benches and other restorations.
 BIDs can also lobby different levels of government for significant changes to their area if they feel it is necessary to improve business.

 UK

-In England and Wales, BIDs were introduced through the Local Government Act 2003, and subsequent regulations in 2004.
+In England and Wales, BIDs were introduced by Patricia Brown in July 2000 during her tenure as chief executive officer at Central London Partnership.
+They were later formalised through the Local Government Act 2003, and subsequent regulations in 2004.
 The Circle Initiative, a five-year scheme funded by the London Development Agency, set up the first pilot BIDs, five in London, all of which had successful ballots by March 2006.
 The first UK BID 'Kingston First' was established in Kingston upon Thames in January 2005.
 In October 2007 there were 36 proposed or operational BIDs across Greater London, and by late 2014 there were over 180 in operation in the United Kingdom.
 This number increased to 303 throughout the UK by December 2018.